 Today the Durango & Silverton Railroad is owned and operated by American Heritage Railways.

 The vintage locomotives used to pull the train remain 100% coal-fired and steam-operated.
-Because of the railroad’s booming tourist business, more daily trains depart Durango today than at the height of the mining boom a century ago.
+Because of the railroad’s booming tourist business, more daily trains departed Durango today than at the height of the mining boom a century ago.

 The Durango & Silverton Railroad operates two museums, one in Durango and another in Silverton.
 Both feature historic locomotives and railway equipment.